theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg/J  NPl    .
 NSg/V NSg/V NPrSg/ISg V    D   NSg  P     . .
 >
 #
 > “ I   won’t indeed ! ” said Alice , in a   great hurry to change the subject of
 # .
 ISg V     W?     . .
 V/J  NPr   .
-NPrSg/V/J/P D/P NSg/J NSg/V P  NSg/V  D   NSg/J   P
+P  D/P NSg/J NSg/V P  NSg/V  D   NSg/J   P
 > conversation . “ Are you — are you fond    — of — of dogs ? ” The Mouse did not   answer , so
 # NSg/V        . .
 V   IPl .
 V   IPl NSg/V/J .
 P  .
 P  NPl  . .
 D   NSg   V   NSg/C NSg/V  .
 NSg/I/J/C
 > Alice went  on  eagerly : “ There is such  a   nice    little    dog     near      our house I   should